-Upon addition of 0.01 mL of DMMP gels 13 experienced no significant delay in gel formation.
-Conversely, gels 46 were much more affected by the presence of DMMP.
-According to these results, gels 46 appeared not suitable to the purpose of this work although they could be considered very good candidates for sensing applications through gel network disruption.18 All detailed results, with explicit numbers of equivalents guest/gelator added, are provided in the ESI (Table S415).
+Upon addition of 0.01 mL of DMMP gels 1–3 experienced no significant delay in gel formation.
+Conversely, gels 4–6 were much more affected by the presence of DMMP.
+According to these results, gels 4–6 appeared not suitable to the purpose of this work although they could be considered very good candidates for sensing applications through gel network disruption.18 All detailed results, with explicit numbers of equivalents guest/gelator added, are provided in the ESI (Table S4–15).

 Differential Scanning Calorimetry (DSC)

-Thermal characterization of gels 16 was performed to obtain the gel-sol transition temperature (Tgel).
+Thermal characterization of gels 1–6 was performed to obtain the gel-sol transition temperature (Tgel).
 This temperature is characteristic of the material and it reflects structural stability, therefore it can be monitored to determine the effect of external stimuli (i.e. presence of DMMP).
 Each gel sample (around 20 mg) underwent a heating-cooling-heating cycle from -20 °C to 280 °C at a rate of 10 °C min-1 in sealed aluminium pans.
 Further details on gel preparation are available in the ESI.
 The first heating ramp was observed to feature up to three main events: Tgel ≈ 110 °C, degradation of gelator ≈ 200 °C (see mp values) and evaporation of tetralin ≈ 230 °C. Small typical amber-coloured residues were found in the pans after the DSC measurements, representing less than 1% of the original sample weight (see TGA data in ESI).

-None of these thermal events were seen in gels 46 and for this reason, together with the outcomes of the perturbation tests, these systems were not investigated further by rheology.
+None of these thermal events were seen in gels 4–6 and for this reason, together with the outcomes of the perturbation tests, these systems were not investigated further by rheology.
 This supported the hypothesis of the superiority of stereoisomerically pure gelators with respect to their better self-association tendency once gelation is triggered.

-A comparison between the Tgel values for gels 13 together with the effects of the presence of DMMP is shown in Fig. 2.
-An increase of the value of Tgel (meaning better thermal stability), however small, was observed in samples 13 when 0.01 mL of DMMP was incorporated in the gel network.
+A comparison between the Tgel values for gels 1–3 together with the effects of the presence of DMMP is shown in Fig. 2.
+An increase of the value of Tgel (meaning better thermal stability), however small, was observed in samples 1–3 when 0.01 mL of DMMP was incorporated in the gel network.
 This stability enhancement was experienced mainly by gel 2 with a 26 °C increase of Tgel, while gels 1 and 3 both showed minimal variations (< 10 °C).
 Tgel of gel 2 was found substantially unaffected by additions of lower amounts of DMMP (see ESI).

-Fig. 2 Comparison of the variations of Tgel in the presence and absence of DMMP for gels 13.
+Fig. 2 Comparison of the variations of Tgel in the presence and absence of DMMP for gels 1–3.

 Rheology of gels